quicbit-js/qb-standard/readme.md

 at the moment.

 The 100%
 test coverage requirement is real and active.
-We use tap coverage options to watch coverage with each release.
+We use tap --coverage option to watch coverage with each release.
 With the help of [test-kit](https://github.com/quicbit-js/test-kit) and with practice, the cost of achieving near 100% coverage on all